JendareyTechnologies/classa24-practical-interview/Question3.md

 # Time 15: mins

--Set your time by google searching the below:
+- Set your time by google searching the below:

--google timer 15 minutes countdown
+- google timer 15 minutes countdown

 # Note: Copy and Paste the answers to the group chat

--Look for and click on kubernetes and select Playground - Play with kubernetes
+- Look for and click on kubernetes and select Playground - Play with kubernetes

 -or

--use the below URL:
+- use the below URL:

 https://killercoda.com/kubernetes/scenario/playground